MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough.md

 - Documents are stored on storage servers, on (currently) rotating disk memories.
 - Documents may be lost by becoming unreadable from storage.
 Such individual document failures are independent of one another.
 - A storage server may fail and cause all the data stored on that server to be lost.
 Such failures are random and occur at some rate.
 The rate may vary due to exogenous circumstances.
 Major storage failures are very rare events compared with individual document failures.
 - Storage servers are independent of each other.
-Each server has a characteristic rate of failures of stored data.
-Different storage servers may have different associated failure rates.
+Each server has a characteristic rate of failures of blocks of stored data.
+Different storage servers may have different failure rates.
 - It is possible that the failure rate within a server is not constant over time.
 However, over suitably short intervals, a changing rate can be approximated  by some mean value in the interval.
 - Failures of disk data occur in small regions, e.g., blocks of data or small groups of blocks of data.
 These data failures within a storage service occur randomly and independently among the disk resources of the storage server.
 - Documents may occupy more or less storage depending on their size.
 Since failures of blocks of storage are random and independent, a failure is more likely to be located within a large document than within a small one.